-Florida Senate considers fate of sheriff removed by governor
+Panel backs removal of sheriff over school shooting response

 “We didn’t understand the magnitude of the failures by law enforcement.
 The testament to that failure is 17 dead children and teachers, 17 more with life-altering injuries — a burden we must bear forever,” Petty said.

 DeSantis had promised on the campaign trail that he would remove Israel.
-He did so as one of his first actions after taking office, accusing the sheriff of neglect of duty and incompetence in the way his department responded to the shootings.
+He did so as one of his first actions after taking office, accusing the sheriff of neglect of duty and incompetence in his department’s response to the shootings.

 “This is an extraordinary case,” George Levesque, DeSantis’ lawyer told the committee.
 “The governor’s not out there willy-nilly suspending sheriffs because of the actions of deputies.”